Tree @master (Download .tar.gz)

 Usage: moulti_tool_is_available command_name

-Return whether the given command name is available (either in $PATH
+Return whether the given command name is available (either in $PATH or as a shell built-in).

 !!! example